addy1997/Gridworld/README.md

 env = gym.make('Gridworld-v0')
 ```

-Feel free to raise issues for any error.
+Feel free to raise an issue for errors.